compass rose

 How did the Accidental Cruiser go cruising?

 We had no goal of cruising at the time we started.
-In retrospect, we took the following steps:
+In retrospect, our escape plan was::

-1. Learned to sail and sailed weekends on the bay.
+1. Learn to sail and sail weekends on the bay.

-2. Took some offshore trips, made a few passages locally
+2. Take some offshore trips, make a few passages locally

-3. Bare boat chartered a couple of times
+3. Bare boat charter a couple of times

 *In retrospect, our first year spent largely in the British and US Virgin Islands was a kind of shakedown for us and for the boat as the sailing there is a little more protected and easier than elsewhere in the Caribbean.